FA2021-K1/BuoyAP/README.md

 Access point working<br/>
 Docker working<br/>

-Should only work on 16gb or bigger SD cards for now.
+Should only work on 16gb or bigger SD cards for now. <br/><br/>

+Link for the bootable img file:- <br/>
+todo <br/>

+Try flashing with Balena Etcher.
+With Raspberry Pi imager, it is